 But Dr. Rajendra Prasad’s St. Thomas Day speech at New Delhi, in 1955, where he parroted Nehru, was simply rash.
 He said, “Remember St. Thomas came to India when many countries in Europe had not yet become Christian and so these Indians who trace their Christianity to him have a longer history and a higher ancestry than that of Christians of many of the European countries.
 And it is a matter of pride for us that it happened.…”

-It is a matter of pride for Shashi Tharoor too, who, in 2012, in his book Pax Indica, assets, “Christianity arrived on Indian soil with St. Thomas the Apostle (‘Doubting Thomas’), who came to the Malabar Coast sometime before 52 CE and was welcomed on shore, or so oral legend has it, by a flute playing Jewish girl.
+It is a matter of pride for Shashi Tharoor too, who, in 2012, in his book Pax Indica, asserts, “Christianity arrived on Indian soil with St. Thomas the Apostle (‘Doubting Thomas’), who came to the Malabar Coast sometime before 52 CE and was welcomed on shore, or so oral legend has it, by a flute playing Jewish girl.
 He made many converts, so there are Indians today whose ancestors were Christians well before any Europeans discovered Christianity.”

 Tharoor is India’s favourite public intellectual and a Congress politician who sits in the Lok Sabha from Thiruvananthapuram.
 He is making an assertion about Thomas’s arrival in India and then qualifying it as “oral legend”.
 He is talking out of both sides of his mouth, indulging his Kerala Christian constituency.
 He is not very successful at telling the truth but he is entertaining.